Missions - Full Report

 This is the second most common approach.
 T4T focuses on training people to evangelize others and to train the people they evangelize to themselves go out and evangelize.
 The focus is usually on reaching individuals instead of groups.
 This can be understood as the lost person committing to Jesus and then being discipled to follow Jesus and begin evangelizing their family and friends.
 There is also more direct teaching of information than the DMM approach.
 (See a fuller explanation of the differences here).
 A variation of this approach called “4 Fields” is becoming common as well.

-Overall, our view is that in the areas with the most low-hanging fruit (unreached people groups), movement approaches like DMM and T4T have a higher expected impact than proclamational approaches.
+Overall, our view is that in the areas with the most low-hanging fruit (unreached people groups), movement approaches like DMM and T4T have the highest expected impact.

-Some such as Justin Long have given numeric estimates of the impact of movement-oriented methodologies, and while some believe these estimates are optimistic, there are others who think that they are too low and have pointed out that the numbers are calculated similarly to how church denominations count their members.
+Some such as Justin Long have given numeric estimates of the impact of movement-oriented methodologies.
+While some believe these estimates are optimistic, there are others who think that they are too low and have pointed out that the numbers are calculated similarly to how church denominations count their members.
 Whatever your view, it is hard to dispute that a fairly substantial impact has been made.
-And since we know of no evidence of the impact of movement-oriented models being any lower on average than that of proclamational models, while there is some evidence that it may be far greater, we would favor the movement-oriented models.
+And since we know of no evidence of the impact of movement-oriented models being any lower on average than that of full-time church planter models, while there is some evidence that it may be far greater, we would favor the movement-oriented models.

-Furthermore, while some argue that the proclamational model is better at safeguarding against false teachings and bad theology, this argument appears to be based mostly on a priori assumptions, rather than on any evidence that this is in fact the case.
-In fact, it is possible that a movement-focused model is even less likely to lead to heresies than a traditional proclamational model; historically, most really egregious heresies start when a leader with a lot of charisma and influence comes up with their own ideas and perpetuates them, but movement-focused approaches safeguard against this possibility by decentralizing leadership and by creating a culture in which people treat the Bible as their sole authority.
-So it is difficult to say which model is better at safeguarding against bad theology.
+While some argue that movement-oriented approaches are more likely to produce false teachings and bad theology, this argument appears to be based more on a priori assumptions than on any evidence that this is in fact the case.
+Many egregious heresies throughout church history have come about when a leader with a lot of charisma and influence came up with their own ideas and perpetuated them, but movement-oriented approaches mitigate this risk by decentralizing leadership and by creating a culture in which people treat the Bible as their sole authority.
+So it is difficult to say whether one type of approach is better at safeguarding against bad theology.

 While we wish the evidence base was stronger, there is enough that we feel confident to give a few qualified recommendations based on relevant metrics.